shaun-ws-yap/scrum-ptious/README.md

 #### OR, alternatively, you can checkout the live Heroku link below

 [Scrum-ptious](https://shaun-scrumptious.herokuapp.com/)
+* Please keep in mind that refreshing the page will log you out.

 #### Install dependencies in both the client and the server folder